DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - The fourth page displays settings dedicated to LFO 2: AMP amount (L2), waveform (L3), frequency (L4), and retrigger(L5).

 To restore a displayed setting to its default value (factory, or by last saved program), hold **left Ctrl** key (**left Command** key on MacOS X platforms) then press the relevant L (left-side) momentary button!

+A program always embeds:
+- Name (up to 16 characters, see above for allowed characters).
+- Position of the physical joystick.
+- All MIX ENVelope settings (including loop).
+- All four oscillators settings.
+- FM depth & mode settings.
+- LFO 1 settings.
+- LFO 2 settings.

 ---